 UPDATE April 29, 2021: USDOE Admits Another Tank (B-109) is Leaking:

-Even though leaking tanks are legally required to be emptied within 24 hours or at the "earliest practicable time", the USDOE continues to do nothing about these SST leaks and instead fund the construction of a Vitrification Plant to glassify Hanford's remaining waste.
-However, the USDOE told a federal court that the High Radioactive Waste portion of the Treatment Plant will not be finished until at least 2039!
-USDOE's goal is to start "Low Activity Waste" (LAW) processing into glass in 2022 bypassing the stalled, massive "pretreatment" plant and using tank side removal of Cesium from the wastes before they are pumped to the LAW plant.
+USDOE told a federal court that the High Radioactive Waste portion of the Treatment Plant will not be finished until at least 2039!
+USDOE's goal is to start "Low Activity Waste" (LAW) processing into glass in 2023 bypassing the stalled, massive "pretreatment" plant and using tank side removal of Cesium from the wastes before they are pumped to the LAW plant.
+This is called "Direct Feed LAW."